Learning Abroad Center

 Feira de Santana

-• Private room and bathroom, shared kitchen and living area.
+• Private room and bathroom, shared kitchen, and living area.

 • Large variety of food: chicken, pasta, beans, rice, seafood, pizza, sushi, vegetables, and fruits.

-• Students receive food stipend from school.
+• You will receive a food stipend from school.

 Application Deadline